-Our fleet of platform support vessels (PSVs) provide cargo supply between onshore bases and offshore oilfields.
-Several vessels also meet the requirements for standby/rescue vessels and oil recovery, in accordance with the rules of The Norwegian Clean Seas Association for Operating Companies (NOFO).
+Our fleet of platform support vessels (PSVs) provide cargo supply between onshore bases and offshore oil & gas fields.
+Several vessels also meet the requirements for standby/rescue vessels and oil recovery in accordance with the rules of The Norwegian Clean Seas Association for Operating Companies (NOFO).